yoctoproject/poky/documentation/ref-manual/variables.rst

       To pass a 64 bit address for FIT image creation, you will need to set the :term:`FIT_ADDRESS_CELLS` variable too.

+      This variable is used by the :ref:`ref-classes-kernel-fitimage`, :ref:`ref-classes-kernel-uimage`, :ref:`ref-classes-kernel`,
+      :ref:`ref-classes-uboot-config` and :ref:`ref-classes-uboot-sign`
+      classes.

    :term:`UBOOT_LOCALVERSION`
       Appends a string to the name of the local version of the U-Boot image.
 For example, assuming the version of the U-Boot image built